M66B/FairEmail/FAQ.md

 <br />

 <a name="faq35"></a>
-**(35) Why should I be careful with viewing images, attachments, and the original message?**
+**(35) Why should I be careful with viewing images, attachments, the original message, and opening links?**

-Viewing remotely stored images (see also [this FAQ](#user-content-faq27)) might not only tell the sender that you have seen the message, but will also leak your IP address.
+Viewing remotely stored images (see also [this FAQ](#user-content-faq27)) and opening links might not only tell the sender that you have seen the message, but will also leak your IP address.
+See also this question: [Why email's link is more dangerous than web search's link?](https://security.stackexchange.com/questions/241139/why-emails-link-is-more-dangerous-than-web-searchs-link).

 Opening attachments or viewing an original message might load remote content and execute scripts, that might not only cause privacy sensitive information to leak, but can also be a security risk.